-Nobody knows how to do what humanity must do next: reinvent itself.
+Nobody knows how to do what humanity must do next: radically reinvent itself.
 Highly skilled shift agents are required en-masse.
-The most needed profession is Trainer-trainer Trainer, someone who can train people to train other people how to train people.
+The most needed profession is Trainer-trainer Trainer, someone who can train people to train other people how to train people and bring them through Thoughtware Upgrade processes - including the Liquid States.
 We are not dogs.
-We are able to upgrade the thoughtware we were given at birth and evolve the quality of our awareness.
+We are able to upgrade the thoughtware we were given at birth and thereby evolve the quality of our awareness.
 Who holds and navigates space for these processes?
 Possibilitators.
 Edgeworkers.
 Riftwalkers.
 Trainers.

 Three-hundred million Cultural Creatives around the globe are already thriving collaboratively in regenerative economies.
 What are you waiting for?
 What is stopping you from starting your next enterprise of mutual endeavor in the context of growness rather than in the context of business as usual?
 What stops you is probably only that you never thought of how to do it before.
 This website abounds in steps to take, processes for moving forward, consultants to talk with, and already-designed experiments to try that take you there step-by-step.

 The term 'profit' in modern business terminology is well understood: externalize your costs.
 Buy low, sell high.
 Get more out than you put in.
-Burn the natural resources before anyone else does.
-Dump your trash in other people's back yards.
+Burn the natural resources before anyone else does because they are free.
+Dump your trash into other people's back yards.
 This kind of 'profit' is a Gremlin feast, "Ha!
 Ha!
 I win.
 You lose!
 I got you!"

 This might be the workplace question of the decade: Does the boss buy your time or your productivity?